tomjwells/coti-node-monitoring/README.md

 # Installation Instructions

 This guide assumes that your node has been installed using Docker.
-If you are yet to do this, I suggest checking out my <a href="https://github.com/tj-wells/coti-node" target="_blank">Coti-Docker installation guide</a> before installing any monitoring.
+If you are interested in doing this, I suggest checking out my <a href="https://github.com/tj-wells/coti-node" target="_blank">Coti-Docker installation guide</a> before installing any monitoring.
+Installing your node with Docker will make it easier to run additional software (like this setup) alongside your node.
 This guide also assumes you have the following programs installed:

 - Docker
 - docker-compose